Reading candlesticks: learn how candlesticks work!

 • Expectations and emotions drive the markets.

-• The markets are constantly changing.
+• The markets are constantly in motion.

-Extra: OHLC bars
+Extra: OHLC Bars

-OHLC bar An alternative way of displaying price action is the so-called OHLC bars.
-OHLC bars provide information comparable to candlesticks; the presentation is just a bit different.
-With an OHLC bar, the bend on the left is the price at which the period opened and the bend on the right is the price at which the period closed.
+OHLC barAn alternative way to display price action is through the so-called OHLC bars.
+OHLC bars provide similar information to candlesticks; the presentation is just different.
+In an OHLC bar, the left bend is the price at which the period started and the right bend is the price at which the period ended.

 Author